paulgazz/kmax/README.md

         klocalizer --allow-config-broken drivers/watchdog/pnx833x_wdt.o  # finds dependency on mips make.cross ARCH=mips olddefconfig
         make.cross ARCH=mips drivers/watchdog/pnx833x_wdt.o  # won't be included in the build, due to CONFIG_BROKEN

-- If there are no build errors, but the compilation unit does nto get compiled, it may already be compiled.
-Be sure to clean object files

 ## Generating Formulas for Linux